klequis/haskell-first-principals-book/notes/definitions.md

 ---

+- _Partial functions_: I got this from [here](http://learn.hfm.io/fundamentals.html).
+It says that partial functions (not partial application) are functions that do not have a patter match for all possible cases.
+An example is `head`. `head` does not have a case for `[]` and will throw an exception.
+Such functions should return an error using `error`.

+---

 - _Polymorphism_ means being able to write code in terms of values that may be one of several types or of any type.
 There are two types in Haskell and, as I understand them currently
   - Parametric is unconstrained such as `id :: a -> a`